Private Event Info Guide | Time Out On Pine

 Large Reservations

-For a basic large reservation, there is usually no room rental fee.
+Large reservations do not have a minimum spend or room rental fee.
 Guests order their own food and drinks.
-The host can choose to add food trays, drink tickets, or another simple upgrade — but is not on the hook for the whole group's tab.
+The host can choose to add food trays, drink tickets, or a simple upgrade — but is not on the hook for the whole group's tab.

 Host may cover